jerrode/media/pitch.md

 > An unfamiliar term which has not been defined by a product, yet mentioned in several publications as the future of microservices and application development.

-Microservice Choreography is a algorithm of services that communicate in an environment that eliminates container coupling while automating orchestration with transparent data flow.
+Microservice Choreography is a collection of services that communicate in an environment that eliminates container coupling while automating orchestration with transparent data flow.
 A service is a language agnostic container, function or algorithm designed to care out a specific operation.

 Eliminating orchestration allows developers to focus on application logic instead of architecture.
 Paving the way for rapid application prototyping to production, building some applications 100x faster.